projectara/greybus-spec/source/special.rst

     This operation is used to notify an interface that a Greybus connection has been established using the indicated CPort.
-    Upon receiving this request, an interface must be prepared to receive messages on the indicated CPort.
+    Upon receiving this request, an interface shall be prepared to receive messages on the indicated CPort.
 The interface may send messages over the indicated CPort once it has sent a response to the connected request.